Creative Commons

 • Example 1: ‘My company is recruiting for a clinical trial and we’d like to point our participants to EUPATI material as a resource to learn about how medicines development works, or we’d like to use EUPATI material as a base to develop material to inform participants about medicines development.’ - EUPATI’s opinion: Non-commercial.

 • Example 2: ‘I want to use EUPATI material to run a non-for-profit workshop/training.
-I want to charge workshop participants a fee to cover the costs of hosting the workshop.’ - EUPATI’s opinion: Non-commercial.
-You may take contributions to cover the direct cost of workshop amenities — e.g. venue, room rent, food, drink, etc., as no ‘profit’ is being made.
+I want to charge workshop participants a fee to cover the costs of hosting the workshop.’ – EUPATI’s opinion: Non-commercial.
+You may make contributions to cover the direct cost of workshop amenities — e.g. venue, room rent, food, drink, etc., as no ‘profit’ is being made.

 • Example 3: ‘I want to use EUPATI material (or a derivative of EUPATI material) to run a workshop/training course.
-I want to charge participants a fee to cover the costs of the event and to make a profit. - EUPATI’s opinion: Commercial.
-Conferences run e.g. by professional conference organisers would be considered commercial use.
-Please contact info@eupati.eu to discuss your options.
+I want to charge participants a fee to cover the costs of the event and to make a profit. – EUPATI’s opinion: Conferences run e.g. by professional conference organisers would be considered commercial use.
+Please contact [email protected] to discuss your options.

 Unsure?
 Still have questions?